isaac-mason/arancini/packages/core/README.md

 ## Introduction

-As mentioned above, `recs` is _kind-of_ an Entity Component System.
-It's structure was inspired by how SimonDev structures games in his YouTube tutorial videos.
-If you haven't his videos before, [check them out](https://www.youtube.com/channel/UCEwhtpXrg5MmwlH04ANpL8A)!
+As mentioned above, `recs` is an object based Entity Component System.
+You can use `recs` to structure games and other demanding applications.

-You can use `recs` as _~more_ of a pure ECS with data-only `Components` belonging to `Entities` that are managed by `Systems` with `Queries`.
-You can also optionally add behavior to Components for unity-like Game Objects.
+If you don't know what an Entity Component System is, have a wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system

 ## Getting Started